genevaers/User-Documentation/docs/Reference/GVBMR95_Parameter_File_Syntax_refr.md

 Setting EXECUTE_IN_PARENT_THREAD to A or 1 will cause unpredictable results when pipe files are included.

 ### TRACE
-Specifying **Y** will open the trace file EXTRTRAC and write information on the data and functions processed by GenevaERS.
+Specifying **Y** will open the trace file REFRTRAC and write information on the data and functions processed by GenevaERS.
 Trace parameters can be set to filter which views, functions or data is to be traced.
-See [trace parameters](./GVBMR95_Parameter_File_Syntax_trace.md).
+See [trace parameters](./GVBMR95_Parameter_File_Syntax_trace_refr.md).

-TRACE = Y requires the DD EXTRTRAC to be defined in the JCL.
+TRACE = Y requires the DD REFRTRAC to be defined in the JCL.

 ### DUMP_LT_AND_GENERATED_CODE
-Specifying **Y** will take a snap dump of the logic table, the generated machine code and the literal pool, and write it to EXTRDUMP.
+Specifying **Y** will take a snap dump of the logic table, the generated machine code and the literal pool, and write it to REFRDUMP.

-Requires the DD EXTRDUMP to be in the JCL.
+Requires the DD REFRDUMP to be in the JCL.

 ### SOURCE_RECORD_LIMIT
 Specifies the maximum number of records to be read per source file.
 For example, if there are two source files and *source-record-limit* is set to 100, then 200 records will be read and processed.